SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical1.rst

 **1.** First, change into the EpigenomicsTutorial-ISMB2017 directory and see which files are available as an input
 ::
-  cd EpigenomicsTutorial-ISMB2017
+  cd EpigenomicsTutorial-ISMB2017/session1
-  ls -lh session1/step1/input
+  ls -lh step1/input

 You can see the *.bam and *.bai files for the three cell-lines and the two examined histone modifications.
 Now we want to get a brief overview on the nature of the bam files.

 **2.** Create summary statistics using samtools
 ::
-  mkdir session1/step1/output
+  mkdir -p step1/output/stats
-  for i in session1/step1/input/*.bam ; do
+  for i in step1/input/*.bam ; do
-    samtools flagstat $i > session1/step1/output/$(basename $i .bam).summary ;
+    samtools flagstat $i > step1/output/stats/$(basename $i .bam).summary ;
   done

-This will create for each of the available *.bam files a short read summary in the step1/output directory.
+This will create for each of the available *.bam files a short read summary in the step1/output/stats directory.
 In those summary files you can see that the input files are rather low input.
 In our case, howvever, we can never the less work with those experiments rather well.

 **3.** Have a look at the *.bam files using the IGV

 Just open the IGV, then via ``File->Load from File`` open your *.bam file of choice.
-Make sure that the Mouse (mm10) genome is selected in the upper left view of the browser, since this is the genome build which was used during read mapping.
+Make sure that the correct Mouse genome (mm10) is selected in the upper left view of the browser, since this is the genome build which was used during read mapping.
 Examine the bam-tracks, what do you observe?
 Are there regions of high/low coverage?

 Step 2: Calling modified regions
 -----------------------------------------------